An overview of this chapter’s contents and take-aways can be found here.

 The metric is the most crude distance concept that we usually consider.
-It is crude in the sense that it is based on satisfaction of only on a set of minimum requirements that already rules out a number of erratically behaving functions as distance measures, but, as you will also see below, still leaves a high degree of freedom of how a metric may be defined, and in consequence also some room for properties that may frequently be viewed as inconvenient in applications.
+It is crude in the sense that it is based on satisfaction of only on a set of minimum requirements that already rules out a number of erratically behaving functions as distance measures, but still leaves a high degree of freedom of how a metric may be defined, and in consequence also some room for properties that may frequently be viewed as inconvenient in applications.

 A simplistic example of a metric is the so-called binary metric, defined as .
 It is simply an indicator equal to one if the points considered are not the same, and verbally, indicates whether there is a positive distance between the two points or not.
-Should you desire to increase your familiarity with the metric concept, a good exercise may be to verify the metric property for this function.
+As an exercise, verify the metric property for this function.

 From the example of the binary metric, it becomes apparent that the metric concept may indeed be too crude to give us what we intuitively want when thinking of a distance: while technically satisfying all requirements of a metric, the binary metric is not helpful in answering “how far” two objects are apart – the answer we get is always only “yes” or “no”.

 This means that we need to extend our list of aspects that we desire in a distance measure that makes intuitive sense.
-First, a further characteristic of the intuitive distance concept is that, when starting from two objects, call their positions and , then moving them in the exact same fashion, e.g. , , should leave the measured distance unaffected.
+First, you would agree that a further natural characteristic of a distance measure is that, when starting from two objects, call their positions and , then moving them in the exact same fashion, e.g. , , should also not change the measured distance, right?
 In terms of a measure , this means that .
 This property is called translation invariance.
 Note that it is not part of our definition of a metric above, and indeed, it is not ensured to hold for any function that we may call a metric according to this definition.

 A further (related but distinct) issue of the metric concept is the one of scaling or “distance from the origin”.
 Suppose that we are considering some “origin point”; for the , this would usually be the zero vector .
 The origin point is special because it has no magnitude, that is, it does not extend into any of the vector space’s directions.
 Typically, we find it practical to think of the length of a vector as its distance from the origin, i.e. .
 Then, intuitively, when doubling the magnitude (e.g. “zooming in”, if we imagine the as a map) of , we should double its length, so that .
 Like translation invariance, this is neither part of the definition of a metric nor ensured by it.